Last Reviewed on February 10, 2021 by Alice Pien, MD & Asher Milgrom, PhD

 All three of these are powerful tools of Integrative and Regenerative Medicine.

-Lyme disease, which is caused by an infection of the spirochete bacteria Borrelia burgdorferi, is one of the word’s fast growing and most difficult diseases to treat.
+Lyme disease, which is caused by an infection of the spirochete bacteria Borrelia burgdorferi, is one of the world’s fastest growing and most difficult diseases to treat.
 There are many controversies about this disease stemming from the fact that it is complicated.
-The effects of Lyme disease can affect every organ system in our body.
-Lyme’s symptoms overlap with many other diseases and its presentation changes as it progresses through its various stages.
+Lyme disease can affect every organ system in our body.
+Lyme’s symptoms (see below) overlap with many other diseases and its presentation changes as it progresses through its various stages.
 Even experts are constantly challenged to comprehend its complexities.

 If you are lucky enough to be diagnosed with Lyme disease and treated within 2-4 weeks of being infected, recovery from Lyme can be quick and complete.
 However, the signs of Lyme disease are notoriously difficult to diagnose.
 Many lab tests that reliably detect other infections do not produce valid results for Lyme, and often don’t show the presence of the infection.
-Thus, Lyme disease symptoms may show up “out of the blue”, complicated by the fact that the signs of Lyme disease often mimic many other diseases, often resulting in the misdiagnosis of Lyme disease.
+Thus, the Lyme disease symptoms may show up “out of the blue”, complicated by the fact that they often mimic many other diseases, often resulting in the misdiagnosis of Lyme disease.
 It is so tricky that Lyme has earned the moniker of “the great imitator”.

 Chronic Lyme Disease, also called Lyme Disease Complex or Post-Treatment Lyme Disease Syndrome, is understood as a collection of co-infections by other pathogens in addition to the Lyme Borrelia.
 The effects of Lyme disease together with this gang of microbial invaders release a toxic soup of inflammatory biotoxins and neurotoxins that wreak havoc in the patient’s body.

-- Lyme disease is NOT casually contagious, meaning it is NOT transmitted from person-to-person. from simple touching or kissing an infected person.
+- Lyme disease is NOT casually contagious according to the CDC, meaning it is NOT transmitted from person-to-person or from simple touching or kissing an infected person.

 - However, Borrelia has been found in male ejaculate and vaginal secretions.
 Thus, theoretically, Lyme CAN be sexually transmitted.
 Unfortunately, this has not be sufficiently studied to verify the rate and efficiency of transmission.